-There's an auto-pause feature that pauses your audio when you remove the earbuds from your ears, a 'Speak-to-Chat' feature that pauses your audio when your voice is detected, and automatic volume adjustment, which turns up your audio when more ambient noise is detected.
+There's an auto-pause feature that pauses your audio when you remove the earbuds from your ears, a 'Speak-to-Chat' feature that activates the Talk-Through function when your voice is detected, and automatic volume adjustment, which turns up your audio when more ambient noise is detected.
 All of these features can be turned off in the app.
 Unfortunately, the earbuds lack call-related controls, and the app doesn't give you the option of adding any.

 On the left earbud:

 Like most earbuds, the Sony LinkBuds are very portable.
 They're extremely small and easily fit into most bags and pants pockets, even inside their case.